How long is the program?

 What about other costs in Edinburgh?

-Restaurants and grocery costs are similar to the U.S., even during the festival.
-Inflation is worse in the UK than in the US, but the dollar is currently strong.
-If you want to see additional plays, Jenny can help you book them in Edinburgh using her discount (the cost varies from $12 to $30.00 per ticket).
 The National Art Museum and Portrait Gallery, the Scottish National Museum, The Writer’s Museum, and the Scottish National Library exhibitions are all free.
-The Royal Mile boasts additional small museums as well as the castles on either end–with entrance fees ranging from $10.00 to $45.00.
-And of course, there are the pubs where it’s easy to drop a few for a pint or a whiskey.
+The Royal Mile boasts additional small museums as well as the castles on either end–with entrance fees ranging from $20.00 to $45.00.
+And of course, there are the pubs where it’s easy to drop a few for a pint or a whiskey, and listen to some good music.

 Why do I book my own airfare?